lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    The PMF I find looks like that, with the position of the wall being near :math:`x=0`.
+    The PMF looks like that, with the position of the wall being near :math:`x=0`.
+    The PMF mimina near the solid surface indicates the good affinity of the wall with the molecule.

 .. figure:: ../figures/level3/free-energy-calculation/exercice-ethanol-light.png
     :alt: PMF for ethanol molecule next to NaCl